openstack/tacker/doc/source/install/getting_started.rst

       $ openstack vnf descriptor list
       $ openstack vnf list

-   If you inspect attributes of the isntances, use ``show`` subcommand with name or ID.
-For example, you can inspect the VNF named as ``samplevnf`` as below.
+   If you inspect attributes of the instance, use ``show`` subcommand with name or ID.
+For example, you can inspect the VNF named ``samplevnf`` as below.

    .. code-block:: console